TombWater/hello-world/README.md

 Hubot here, Node.js seems pretty cool, if you don't want to write vanilla Javascript.

 I've had Schnitzel here and there, and it's best with lemon.
+It's not fooey.